Course materials for/by Peter L. Patrick. May contain copyright material used for educational purposes. Please respect copyright.

 It is crucial that you understand and observe University rules in this area.
 What may seem perfectly alright to you could be seen by academic staff as a serious academic violation, punishable by penalties including expulsion.

-· Please, for your own sake, refer to the general rules and guidelines on this page (from LG232 or 218, but it applies generally).
+· Please, for your own sake, refer to the general rules and guidelines on this page (from LG218, but it applies generally).

-· Since most linguistics students will have taken LG218 or 232 with me, I will not address these during class time.
+· Since most undergraduate linguistics students will have taken LG218 with me, I will not address these during class time.
 They are treated in depth in the student handbooks under the headings “How to avoid plagiarism” and “Academic offences” – you are expected to be familiar with those sections.

 · I will assume that students from Human Rights or other areas of study are also familiar with such general rules and guidelines.